TABLE OF CONTENTS

 (e) Describe what was said in the conference that is relevant to the issue;

-(f) Describe the method used to confirm the accuracy of the information collected in the conference that is recorded in the Memorandum of Conference; and
+(f) Describe the method used to confirm the accuracy of the information collected during the conference that is recorded in the Memorandum of Conference; and

 (g) Describe any agreements reached in the conference.

 (2) Sends the Memorandum of Conference to the conference participant(s) for review and comments.
-Exhibit 6 is a sample letter to the claimant.
-Fifteen days from the date of the conversation, should be allowed for comments.
-After receipt of any comments, the PA makes findings on the issues for resolution and documents these findings in the final letter decision.
+Exhibit 6 is a sample memorandum cover letter to the claimant.
+The PA allows fifteen (15) days from the date of the letter and memorandum for the claimant to provide comments.
+After the 15 day period, the PA makes findings on the issues for resolution and documents these findings in the final overpayment decision.

-When a claimant exceeds the limit for either disposable current income or assets, a basis exists for establishing a reasonable repayment schedule over a reasonable, specified period of time.
+When a claimant exceeds the limit for either disposable current income or assets, a basis exists for establishing a reasonable repayment schedule over a reasonable, specified period.
 It is the claimant’s burden to show otherwise by submitting evidence that recovery of the overpayment would cause hardship of a nature sufficient to justify waiver.

 (1) The PA determines the claimant’s income based upon documents submitted.
 An individual's total income includes any funds which may reasonably be considered available for his or her use, regardless of the source.
 A spouse's income will not be considered available to the claimant unless the spouse was living in the household both at the time the overpayment was incurred and at the time waiver is considered.
 Income to be considered includes, but is not limited to:

 (d) Investment income and alimony or child support payments.

 (2) The PA reviews claimed ordinary living expenses.
 It is the claimant’s burden to show that such expenses are reasonable and necessary.
 An individual is deemed to need substantially all of his or her current income to meet current ordinary and necessary living expenses if monthly income does not exceed monthly expenses by more than $200.
 The following can be considered as ordinary and necessary living expenses: